National Endangered Species Day

-When a species is defined as endangered, its numbers are especially low – in the last few thousands, hundreds, or even tens.
+When a species is defined as endangered, its numbers are unusually low – in the last few thousands, hundreds, or even tens.
 And when the last of the species is gone, they are gone for good.

 This day was created to keep us aware of how fragile the existence of some animals, plants, and insects is – and, most importantly, reminds us to take the time to learn about why it’s so important to protect endangered species from any further harm.

-The History of Endangered Species Day
+History of National Endangered Species Day

 Since time began, there have been endangered species.
 Perhaps one of the earliest and most learned about extinctions in history is that of the dinosaurs.
 However, an endangered species is one which is still in the world today, but may not be much longer if the right steps aren’t taken.

-Reasons for endangerment are varied – this may be down to environmental changes, overhunting by predators, poaching, the changing or destruction of habits by humans or natural disasters to name a few.
+Reasons for endangerment are varied – this may be down to environmental changes, overhunting by predators, poaching, the changing or destruction of habits by humans, or natural disasters, to name a few.

-How to Observe Endangered Species Day
+How to celebrate National Endangered Species Day

 Or take the time out to read up on some of the species that are approaching extinction, and if you are able to go to a zoo which has some of these species in their care, be sure to organize paying a visit with your family.